Porto city guide: how to spend a perfect weekend break in Porto

 how to get to porto

-If you're coming from Europe, getting to Porto cheaply and easily is a dream.
+If you're coming from Europe, getting to Porto easily (and on a budget!) is a dream.
 Check out SkyScanner now for the best deals!

 Where to stay in porto